akalexk/klipper_config/README.md

     - Raspberry Pi v3
     - PiCam for total and nozzle-Cam for view the Nozzle and the print result
     - Controller Case with Temperature Fan Controle
-    - Ikea Case with Temperature Fan Contorle, ...
+    - Ikea Case with Temperature Fan Contorle
+    - ...
  - Software:
     - Klipper
     - moonraker
     - fluidd
     - all from fluiddPI-image for Raspberry Pi
     - timelabs plugin
+    - ...
  - Macros
     - default macros: start_print, end_print, cancel_print, resume, pause, prime_line, M125 or parking_toolhead, parkin_bed
     - macros for BED_MESH_CALIBRATE:  G29 or bed_mesh_home_all